St Columba (St Colmcille) Day June 9th

 Here is a 360-degree panoramic photo tour of Lindisfarne Abbey

-First Published in 2023, revised, 2024 and improved 2025
+First Published in 2023, revised, 2024 and improved 2025, and Niall & the Nine Hostages added 2026

-June & Juno, Queen of Goddesses
+June & Juno, Queen of Goddesses June 1st

 Palazzo Scifanoia, Ferrara Showing Fresco of June

+I republished this yesterday, but I think it did not get distributed to subscribers.
+So I’m posting it again.
 June is, probably, named after Juno, the leading lady of Olympus, sister and brother to the Great God Jupiter (Jove).
 In Welsh, it’s ‘Mehefin’ – Midsummer.
-In Gaelic, ‘An t’Og mhios’ – the Young Month.
-In Anglo-Saxon, ‘Litha’, the month of the Midsummer Moon.
+Gaelic: ‘An t’Og mhios’ – the Young Month.
+Anglo-Saxon, ‘Litha’, the month of the Midsummer Moon.

-I am in Ferrara where I worked on a joint UK/Italian excavation in the 1980’s.
-We are currently at a reunion, in the beautiful UNESCO World Heritage City.
-The weather is beautiful, and so are the people and the City!
-One of its gems is the Palazzo Schifanioa, which was the home of the Este Family, Dukes of Ferrara.
+The Fresco of June is from Palazzo Schifanioa, which was the home of the Este Family, theDukes of Ferrara.
 Borso D’Este in the 15th Century initiated the frescos on the wall of the Hall of the Months.
-There is one for each month although not all survive in recognisable form.
+There is one for each month, although not all survive in recognisable form.
 But above is June.
 The top panels show the Gods of the Month with their chariots or waggons.
-Below are the star signs for the month, and at the bottom a scene from 15th Century seen from an aristocratic perspective.
+Below are the star signs for the month, and at the bottom a scene from the 15th Century seen from an aristocratic perspective.
 June has a delightful agricultural scene.
-You will see more of these in future months.
-Although I won’t say much today as its difficult to do anything serious without a desk and a decent internet connection.
+Ferrara is a beautiful UNESCO World Heritage City.

 Black and white engraving for June from Kalendar of Shepherds.